fosheimdet/FYS-STK4155/Project3/README.md

 train_32x32.mat and test_32x32.mat must be dowloaded and included in the same directory as reformat_data.py

 The scipts
-our_implementation.py and
+"our_implementation.py" and
-keras_implementation.py
+"keras_implementation.py"
 perform training and evaluation of predefined models from our own implementation or that of keras.
+Data set is chosen here and hyperparameters can be adjusted.
+To perform a quick test that everything is working, the function "get_sample()" picks a random sample of specified size from the training and test data to run on.
+Its optional parameter must be set to "False" to run through the entire dataset.

 These predefined models are located in "model_templates.py" and their architecture have been tuned to specific data sets.
 Their tuned hyperparameters are also set here, but can be altered elsewhere through model.sethypererparams().